rsm-gh/phantom-player/usr/share/doc/phantom-player/DevNotes.md

 ### Bugs:
 + Test/Fix (when cancel) the option to choose the subtitles' file...
-+ Fixes to the menu of the subtitles & audio tracks?
 + Sometimes when clicking very fast the progress scale, the video position is not modified.
 Despite multiple ways of trying to fix this, I haven't found a solution.
 + It is necessary to connect the Scale of the Volume button, to avoid hiding the GUI when pressed.
     I haven't found a solution for this, because the press signals connect to the button and not the scale.